 The aim of Domestic Homicide Reviews is for agencies to improve their responses to domestic abuse and work better together to prevent such tragedies occurring in the future.
 They do not replace, but will be in addition to, an inquest or any other form of inquiry into the death.

-The Norfolk Community Safety Partnership will publish the reports of any local Domestic Homicide Reviews on this page.
+The Norfolk Community Safety Partnership publishes the reports of local Domestic Homicide Reviews on the Norfolk Safeguarding Adults Board website.